the practical kitchen

 Prevent your screen from going dark

-• Preheat oven to 300°F. Spread the baking soda on a foil-lined sheet pan and set aside.
+• Prep.
+Spread the baking soda on a sheet pan and set aside.

+In the bowl of a stand mixer, whisk together the dry ingredients: flour, brown sugar, salt, and yeast.
 In a separate bowl or measuring cup, whisk the salt into the water until dissolved.

-• Place the sheet pan of baking soda in the oven for 1 hour while the dough rises.
+Place the sheet pan of baking soda in the oven for 1 hour while the dough rises.
+Then remove and set aside to cool.

 Rotate the dough through your hands as you squeeze it to stretch the bagels out.
 You want the dough to stretch, not tear.
 The holes should be fairly large — twice the width of the bagel sides.

-• Working in batches of 2 or 4, boil the bagels 1 minute per side.
-Use a wire spider to transfer the boiled bagels directly into the baking soda bath, 10-15 seconds per side.
+• Boil and dip.
+Working in batches of 2 or 4, boil the bagels 45-60 seconds per side.
+Then use a wire spider to transfer the boiled bagels directly into the cool baking soda bath, and submerge for 10-15 seconds.
+Use the wire spider to transfer the pretzel bagels back onto the sheet pan.

-Let bagels rest 5-10 minutes on the sheet pan, then transfer to a wire cooling rack to finish cooling completely.
+• Bake.
+Sprinkle the pretzel bagels generously with pretzel salt.
+Bake for 20 minutes until deeply browned and shiny.
+Let bagels rest for 5-10 minutes on the sheet pan, then transfer to a wire cooling rack to finish cooling completely before eating.

 Small Batch Turkey and Stuffing Dinner »